christopherleja/maiestro/README.md

 - Uses magenta.js (https://github.com/magenta/magenta-js) and machine learning to continue user's recorded melody upon pressing the duet button.
 - Uses a session-based Rails API structure for authentication and authorization.

-Front end was built using React, back end with a Rails API.
+Front end was built using React and Redux, back end with a Rails API and a PostgreSQL database.
 Back end code: https://github.com/christopherleja/maiestro-backend

 How to use: